tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 Welcome and thanks for visiting!
 AdNauseam is a completely non-profit, volunteer-run project.
 And we REALLY do need your help!

-There are _many ways to contribute,_  from testing to translating to documenting to helping us develop our community of users (and of course coding!)
+There are _many ways to contribute,_  from testing, to translating, to documenting, to helping us develop and nurture our community (and of course coding!)

 If you're interested in helping,  just send an email to adnauseam-at-rednoise.org and tell us about your skills and interests, we can help you get started!